arbertrary/decker-time-capsule/resource/tutorial/02-syntax-deck.md

 bibliography: "example.bib"
 csl: "chicago-author-date.csl"
 title: Decker Syntax Guide
+vertical-slides: "true"
 ---

 # About

-This syntax guide will highlight some of the main styling features of Decker and provide examples on how to use each feature.
+This guide will highlight some of the main styling features of Decker and provide examples on how to use each feature.
 Visit <http://pandoc.org> for additional information on Pandoc-Markdown text formatting.

+## {.example}

+In this guide, watch for text with a blue border.
+These blocks highlight examples of the syntax in action.

 # Slide Headers